Castles in Switzerland

 Rapperswil Castle

 Located in Rapperswil-Jona in the Canton of St. Gallen, medieval Rapperswil Castle is perched atop a rocky hill on the Lindenhof hill peninsula, 38 kilometres from the city of Zurich.
-It boasts magnificent lake views as it's surrounded on three sides by the Lake of Zurich.
+It boasts magnificent lake views as it's surrounded on three sides by Lake Zurich.

 The castle was built in the early 13th century by the House of Rapperswil.
 After the death of the last heir, the castle was passed on to the House of Homberg.
 Around 1309, it came into possession of the Austrian Count Rudolf von Habsburg-Laufenburg.
 After the extinction of this line, the castle was given to the citizens of Rapperswil.

 In 1870, the castle was leased for 99 years to the Polish National Museum, which is still located in the castle today.
-Please note that only the Polish National Museum is open to the public, the rest of the castle remains closed, save for special city tours, although it is also used for marriages.
+Please note that only the Polish National Museum is open to the public, the rest of the castle remains closed, save for special city tours - although it is also used for marriages.

 Castles of Bellinzona: Castelgrande, Montebello, Sasso Corbaro